k8ssandra/k8ssandra-operator/docs/content/en/tasks/migrate/_index.md

       maxBackupCount: 10
     cassandraUserSecretRef:
       name: medusa-secret
-  stargate:
-    size: 1
-    heapSize: 4Gi
 ```

 `metadata.name` needs to match the existing Cassandra cluster name so that the datacenters can connect together.

 The `additionalSeeds` section requires the IPs of a couple Cassandra nodes (or pods) from the existing datacenter.
 Those IPs must be reachable on port 7001, which is Cassandra’s storage port used by nodes to communicate with each other.

-K8ssandra-operator automatically manages the replication strategy for several keyspaces, such as `system_auth`, `data_endpoint_auth` or `reaper_db`, based on the list of datacenters in a k8c object.
+K8ssandra-operator automatically manages the replication strategy for several keyspaces, such as `system_auth` or `reaper_db`, based on the list of datacenters in a k8c object.
 It allows safe automation for operations such as expansions to new datacenters.
 A migration involves one or more datacenters which are not referenced in the k8c object, requiring the addition of extra datacenters in the replication settings.
 This is what the `externalDatacenters` entry stands for, allowing us to keep replicas on the datacenters we are migrating from.

 Create the object in the same namespace as the operator: